3 Reasons Why the Church Should Still Preach Purity

 What we should do is make sure that when we preach about purity and modesty, that we do so from a place of grace, and not legalism and judgement.

-2. I refuse to stop preaching purity because it sets me apart for a higher purpose and calling.
+2. It sets us apart for a higher purpose and calling.

 Throughout Scripture we see the concept of being set apart for a specific use.
 The theological or biblical term is “sanctification“.